Southeast Florida Roundup

 ‘Corrupt trough' – The North Broward Health District hits a low

 The district agreed to pay a $70-million federal health care fraud settlement over improper payments to doctors.
 A CEO killed himself.
-His interim replacement was sacked over concerns about a violation of federal anti-kickback law.
+He had just had heart surgery but also reportedly had hired a private detective and feared his office was bugged.
+In a controversial move, his interim replacement was sacked over concerns about a violation of federal anti-kickback laws.
 A state inspector general started reviewing suspect contracts.
 A suspended member of the board that oversees the district sued the governor for reinstatement.
 An independent review organization, which the district had to hire as part of its settlement with the feds, complained of being stonewalled by the system’s chief compliance officer.
 The FBI is said to be investigating purchasing.

 The district “has always been a corrupt trough of money,” says Alan Levine, once Florida’s Secretary of Health Care Administration, whom then-Gov. Jeb Bush asked to head the district in 2006 to reform it.
 Levine, now CEO of a Tennessee health system, effected some reforms before leaving in 2008.
 “I just couldn’t get it done fast enough.
 There were significant issues with corruption and governance.
 You have very influential people putting pressure on you. ”

 The North Broward district, which covers the northern two-thirds of the county, is one of the nation’s 10 largest public systems.
 Inevitably, comparisons are drawn to south Broward’s Memorial Healthcare, a public system that’s widely seen as better managed, largely thanks to its now retired CEO, Frank Sacco.
 Some would like to see Broward Health merged with the south district or turned over to the private sector.